Josue De Paula: Career

 De Paula signed a $397,500 contract with the Los Angeles Dodgers on January 15, 2022, while playing out of El Niche Academy in the Dominican Republic.

-De Paula began his professional career with the Dominican Summer League Dodgers in 2022, hitting .350 in 54 games with five homers and 30 RBI and earning a spot on the post-season all-star team.
+De Paula began his professional career with the Dominican Summer League Dodgers in 2022, hitting .349 in 54 games with five homers and 30 RBI and earning a spot on the post-season all-star team.
 He was promoted to the Single-A Rancho Cucamonga Quakes right after his 18th birthday in May 2023.
 He played in 74 games for the Quakes, hitting .284 with two homers and 40 RBI.

-DePaula was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024.
+De Paula was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024.
 On June 25, 2024, he was promoted to the High-A Great Lakes Loons.
 Between the Quakes and Loons, he played in 107 games, with a .268 batting average, 10 homers, 62 RBI and 27 stolen bases.
 Starting the season as the 12th overall prospect in the Dodgers' system by MLB.com, he jumped 10 spots to become the 2nd overall prospect in the Dodgers' system by the end of the season.

-DePaula returned to Great Lakes to start the 2025 season.
+De Paula returned to Great Lakes to start the 2025 season, and playing for two minor league teams in the season batted .250 in 360 at bats.
 He was selected to represent the Dodgers organization at the 2025 All-Star Futures Game, where he hit a three-run home run and won the game's MVP Award.
-In 98 games for the Loons, DePaula batted .263 with 12 home runs and 44 RBI and earned Midwest League All-Star honors.
+In 98 games for the Loons, De Paula batted .263 with 12 home runs and 44 RBI and earned Midwest League All-Star honors.
 He was promoted to the Double-A Tulsa Drillers for the last couple weeks of the season, but was hitless in 18 at-bats, with five strikeouts, in the four games he played.
 He was expected to play for the Glendale Desert Dogs in the Arizona Fall League, but did not play a single game due to a hamstring injury.
 He ended the season as the first overall prospect for the Dodgers and 12th overall in all of Major League Baseball (MLB).
+He returned to Tulsa for 2026 where he batted .303 with 27 home runs and 104 RBI in 124 games.
+After the season he was named as the MVP of the Texas League.

+De Paula was called up to the Dodgers on September 11, 2026, and made his MLB debut as the designated hitter against the Miami Marlins.
+On September 13, he hit a three-run home run off Marlins pitcher Eury Pérez for his first Major League hit.

 Personal life

-De Paula is cousins to NBA players Stephon Marbury and Sebastian Telfair.
+On his mother's side, De Paula is a second cousin of former National Basketball Association point guards Stephon Marbury and Sebastian Telfair.